 Devices of R or R1 or R2 categories: Mandatory

 6.10.2.
 Number

-Two, type-approved according to the 02 or subsequent series of amendments to UN Regulation No. 7, or to the 00 or subsequent series of amendments to UN Regulation No. 148.
+Two, type-approved according to the 02 or [any] subsequent series of amendments to UN Regulation No. 7, or to the 00 or any subsequent series of amendments to UN Regulation No. 148.